 - Do you want to showcase the contents of your product?

 - Do you want a glossy finish or a matte coating?

-Based on your answers, you will know whether you need something waterproof, uncoated, matte or glossy, and if your labels should have a white, clear, or even metallic background.
+Based on your answers, you will know whether you need something waterproof, uncoated, matte, or glossy and whether your labels should have a white, clear, or metallic background.